gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 <!--more-->

+## Let's a-go!

 I'm making an emulator for the [Nintendo Entertainment System (NES)](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System).
 To test my emulator, I run the game [Mario Bros.](https://en.wikipedia.org/wiki/Mario_Bros.)
-When you start the game, it displays a menu for about 30 seconds, then plays a demo of gameplay.
+When you start the game, it displays a menu for about 20 seconds, then runs a demo of gameplay.
 Once I had the CPU and video output working to the point that _something_ not completely unintelligible was being rendered, I ran the game.
-I wasn't emulating input yet, so I waited for the demo to play.
+I wasn't emulating input yet, so I waited for the demo.

 <div class="nes-emulator-debugging-screenshot">
 <img src="/images/nes-emulator-debugging/demo.gif">
 </div>

-Hey, it mostly works!
+_Hey, it mostly works!_

-There's no gravity, Mario and Luigi look wrong when they face to the right, and platforms get wider when you hit them from below.
+There's no gravity, Mario and Luigi look wrong, but only when they face to the right, and platforms get wider when you hit the bottom-left corner.
 These artifacts are the manifestation of emulator bugs that would take the better part of a month to find.

 ## Debugging Printouts

 The core of my debugging strategy is logging each instruction that is executed, and printing extra information when something meaningful happens.
-In the case of the "no gravity" problem, I identified the address that stores the vertical position of the first turtle (`0x0368`).
+In the case of the "no gravity" problem, I identified the address that stores the vertical position of the first turtle (`0x0368`) to emerge from the pipe - the first character which gravity should affect.
 The value it holds while the turtle is floating instead of falling is `0x2C`.
-I theorised that at some point, the game is writing `0x2C` to `0x0368` when it should be writing something _else_, so I instrumented the emulator to print a message whenever `0x2C` was read from any address in memory, and also when address `0x0368` was written to.
+Therefore at some point the game is writing`0x2C` to `0x0368` when it should be writing something _else_, so I instrumented the emulator to print a message whenever `0x2C` was read from any address in memory, and also when address `0x0368` was written to.